-When the purchaser of grandparented housing is also considered to be a "builder" of that housing for GST/HST purposes and their resale of the housing is taxable, the housing may or may not be subject to the HST, depending on the circumstances.
+When the purchaser of grandparented housing is also considered to be a "builder" of that housing for GST/HST purposes and their resale of the housing is taxable, the housing may or may not be subject to the HST (at 12% or 13%), depending on the circumstances.
 There are also consequences if you are the original builder who sold the new housing on a grandparented basis and reacquired that housing from the original purchaser, or a subsequent reseller.